transistortester/thumby-polysynth/README.md

 #### polysynth.play(*song, ins={}, autoenable=True, loop=False*)
 Start playing a song in the background.
 This will start the audio timer.
 * *song* is a list of sequencer events.
 This is internally wrapped in a stream class and played as a stream.
 * *ins* is a dict of sequencer instruments.
 Each entry is insName:instrument.
-Notes will automatically use their specified instrument if it's in the dict. *insName* can be any valid dict key, but with loaded MIDI files it will be a number from 0 to 127, directly mapping to MIDI instrument *(patch)* numbers.
+Notes will automatically use their specified instrument if it's in the dict. *insName* can be any valid dict key, but with loaded MIDI files it will be a number from 0 to 127, directly mapping to MIDI instrument numbers.
 * *autoenable* determines if the event stream is allowed to change the number of enabled channels.
 * *loop* will loop the song, if supported by the stream type (guaranteed in this case).
 #### polysynth.playstream(song, ins={}, autoenable=True, loop=False)